 The PV Inspire is designed to satisfy four main project objectives: functionality, convenience, safety, and economic consideration.
 Restricted to primarily in-house fabrication, a limited budget, and a yearly time constraint, the team focused on creating a simple and effective, yet cost-efficient sub.
-A successful design that incorporates a high degree of modularity and maneuverability, targettracking capabilities, sonar sensing, and a fully integrated navigational system hypothetically will allow the AUV to meet the basic navigational goals and leave room for future teams to develop the vehicle for additional task items.
+A successful design that incorporates a high degree of modularity and maneuverability, target-tracking capabilities, sonar sensing, and a fully integrated navigational system hypothetically will allow the AUV to meet the basic navigational goals and leave room for future teams to develop the vehicle for additional task items.

 In retrospect, previous teams designed a hull to fit a rigid frame and subsequently manipulated the weight and buoyancy according to the addition and placement of external housings.
 The open-frame design, for example, has a thin cross sectional frame for easy movement in the forward and backward directions.
 The selected material, Aluminum 6061, meets the demanding strength-to-weight ratio, possesses excellent resistance to corrosion, and is overall considered "good" [1] for underwater vehicle structures.
-In comparison to earlier variations of the AUV, the frame added a new level of modularity, allowing the thruster mounts to move freely from side to side along horizontal slots and adding additional screw holes for the mounts to be placed further up or down, vertically.
+In comparison to earlier variations of the AUV, the frame added a new level of modularity, allowing the thruster mounts to move freely along the horizontal slots.
 However, the rigid structure configuration, which was designed to fit the hull in its entirety while remaining within the AUVSI maximum size constraints, limited the versatility for other, potential components and left little to no room for any major adjustments along the frame.
-Additional housings that accommodated components, such as the batteries and camera(s), added a level of modularity, but reduced the overall stability of the vehicle, causing unnecessary imbalances and buoyancy issues.

 Focusing primarily on increasing modularity and reliability without sacrificing capability, this year's team opted to move most of the electronic and software components inside a single hull and design a frame capable of accommodating different shapes and thruster arrangements.
-The final design of the PV Inspire, shown in Fig. 1, utilizes simplified and easily accessible components allowing for the adjustment of current parts and the retrofitting of any additional parts.
+The final design of the PV Inspire, shown in Fig. 1, emphasizes simplicity and functionality and easily accessible components allowing for the adjustment of current parts and the retrofitting of any additional parts.